Given that I’ve been traveling recently, I have not been witness to the antics of my own pets. So now I’m forced to write about other people’s pets.

 Writing about other people’s pets is like writing about other people’s children.
 It can be done, but it is not nearly as fascinating.

 Let’s face it: No one is as interesting as your own pets or children.
-Yet most people do not seem to understand this basic truth.
+Yet most people don’t seem to understand this basic truth.
 Talking about your own pet or child is like talking about yourself — it is interesting only to others who have a large emotional investment.

 Your dog does not whine at the door because he was taken from his mother too early or he was the runt of the litter and thus has an inferiority complex.
 Your dog whines at the door because you haven’t trained him properly.

 It doesn’t matter if this is over dinner or not.
-I do not want to hear about your ferret’s litter box habits, how your cat drinks out of the toilet even though you’ve put out fresh water (!) or how your dog’s poop got all over the sidewalk because it was so runny.
+I would rather not hear about your ferret’s litter box habits, how your cat drinks out of the toilet even though you’ve put out fresh water, or how your dog’s poop got all over the sidewalk because it was so runny.
 It is always gross.
 Always.
-Yes, every time.
-Gross.

 Do any of these things annoy you?
 Did I annoy you?
 Go ahead and let me have it in the comments section below.
 You might also want to check out my post on the most annoying things that NON-pet owners do.
 If you enjoyed this article, you’ll love Pets Adviser’s popular email newsletter.
 It’s free to sign up, and you’ll also be among the first to get alerts about major pet food recalls: Learn more here.